 Morro Dois Irmãos is one of the best hikes in Rio de Janeiro, boasting incredible views of Ipanema Beach and Rio’s cityscape from the summit.
 Dois Irmãos in English translates to Two Brothers which refers to the two iconic mountain peaks at this location.

 One of the best things to do in Rio de Janeiro is getting high above the city for that postcard view and perfect Instagram shot.
-(You can see my post on Instagram from Morro Dois Irmãos here).
-The Dois Irmãos hike goes above and beyond and I guarantee when you reach the summit after a short 45-minutes of hiking, it will exceed your expectations!
+This hike goes above and beyond and I guarantee when you reach the summit after a short 45-minutes of hiking, it will exceed your expectations!

-I have put together this complete guide for hiking Morro Dois Irmãos including how to get there, things to know before you go and what to expect!
+I have put together this complete guide for hiking Morro Dois Irmãos including how to get there, things to know before you go and what to expect when you’re there!

 Have you got travel insurance for Brazil?
-I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.
+We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 The trailhead to Dois Irmãos Rio is located at the very top of the hill in the Vidigal neighborhood.